Golden Jubilee University National Hospital: Services

 The Golden Jubilee University National Hospital occupies the north bank of the River Clyde at Dalmuir, but receives referrals from across the country.
 The Clydebank hospital is Scotland's flagship hospital for reducing patient waiting times.
 The NHS National Waiting Times Centre is an NHS Special Board made up of two distinct parts – the Golden Jubilee University National Hospital and the Golden Jubilee Conference Hotel.

 The hospital is home to the West of Scotland Heart and Lung Centre, which opened in 2007.
 It carries out the most thoracic surgeries in the United Kingdom and Ireland.
 It provides regional and national services; including the West of Scotland Optimal Reperfusion Service, providing primary angioplasty.
 The centre has five cath labs including a dedicated electrophysiology lab.

 The hospital is one of the leading hospitals for orthopaedics in UK.
 The Orthopaedics department pioneered a CALEDONIAN technique for postoperative pain relief, quick mobilisation and early discharge of patients.
-It is a centres where computer assisted joint replacements are performed and has done extensive research in this field.
+It is a centre where computer assisted joint replacements are performed and has done extensive research in this field.